For the media

 • Anticipate experiencing the above risks

-The county reports no-cost first and second doses of the vaccine are widely available in San Diego through health care providers or public health clinics.
+Doses of the vaccine are available in San Diego through health care providers or public health clinics.
 Appointments can also be made on My Turn.

 In addition to vaccination, the county recommends the following mpox prevention steps: